patcg-individual-drafts/ipa/details/encryption.md

 Each record is split into three components, each that is sent to one of the three helper parties.
-Each component includes one part of the encrypted match key (which does not necessarily require further encryption), information necessary for decryption (the key identifier used in match key encryption and the epoch), and supplementary information provided by the record collector: event type (source or trigger), the trigger value, the breakdown key, and attribution constraint ID.
+Each component includes one part of the encrypted match key (which does not necessarily require further encryption), information necessary for decryption (the origin of the site where this match key was requested, the key identifier used in match key encryption and the epoch), and supplementary information provided by the record collector: event type (source or trigger), the trigger value, the breakdown key, and attribution constraint ID.

 Of these fields, the current design only permits the decryption information to be directly exposed; all other values are secret shared.
 Decryption information